Riders are often unsure when to use studs and how to select the right ones for their horse. H&H’s Pippa Roome seeks out some expert advice...

 How many studs should you use?

 Having decided you are going to use studs, the next question is how many.
-Some riders are rumoured to use as many as six studs in each shoe.
-Top freelance groom Alex van Tuyll says she noted that the Swedes at 2013’s eventing European Championships in Malmö generally had three studs per shoe across country.
+Some riders are rumoured to use as many as six studs in each horseshoe.
+Top freelance groom Alex van Tuyll says she noted that the Swedes at the 2013 European Eventing Championships in Malmö generally had three studs per shoe across country.

 “They went quicker and were more able to turn than the Brits,” she says.
 “But I would be nervous about doing that.”